 Gaining new insights for your SEO projects takes less than 50 lines of code with Python.

-Today I will show you how to run your own keyword grouping tool in Python.
-This will work for thousands of keywords and give you interesting insights of main topics that were not visible before.
+Today, I’ll show you how to run your own keyword grouping tool in Python.
+This will work for thousands of keywords and give you interesting insights of main topics that weren’t visible before.
 I put the whole concept also in a free online keyword grouping tool on our website – feel free to take the shortcut.
-If you want to use Python for SEO and PPC for similar use cases keep on reading!
+If you want to use Python for SEO and PPC for similar use cases keep on reading.